-Fixing Broken Window Panes
+Fixing a Broken Window Pane

-- Once the putty is in the window sash can then be re-installed.
+- Once the putty is in, the window sash can then be re-installed.
 After a drying period the glazing compound should be sealed or painted to protect it from the elements if so exposed.
 This drying time will vary based on your climate and temperature and can run into weeks.
 Keep checking to see when it is ready.

 Double Pane “Modern” Windows